U.S. seeks to reassure China on Australia military ties

 Despite Washington's efforts to ease Beijing's worries, some in China suspect the United States is seizing an opportune moment to advance its own interests at China's expense.

-China's military modernisation and the growing reach of its navy are raising regional concerns that have fed into long-standing territorial disputes and risk speeding up military expansion across Asia.
+China's military modernization and the growing reach of its navy are raising regional concerns that have fed into long-standing territorial disputes and risk speeding up military expansion across Asia.

 U.S. allies such as Japan and South Korea have sought assurances from the United States that it would be a strong counterweight in the region.